Krampus Origin and Peculiar Legend -Everything You Need Know

 What is Krampusnacht?

 Celebrations typically involve a Krampuslauf (Krampus Run).
-Krampus-costumed individuals walk the streets, accompanied by a Saint Nicholas, ringing bells to be overheard.
-Over time Saint Nicholas became known as Santa Claus, from the Dutch word Sinterklaas.
+People dressed as Krampus roam the streets alongside Saint Nicholas, ringing bells to attract attention.
+Over time, Saint Nicholas became known as Santa Claus, from the Dutch word Sinterklaas.

-Due to the fact that Christmas is recognized on December 25th, some folks have switched Krampusnacht to Christmas Eve, therefore you may see it practiced on that day.
+Since December 25th marks Christmas, some people observe Krampusnacht on Christmas Eve.
+Therefore, you may see celebrations during this time.
 Krampusnacht festivities vary by location and region, but most people wear fur, sport a wooden mask, and try to be as frightening as imaginable.

 What is Krampuskarten?